MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-jboss-eap-on-azure-app-service.md

 author: VaijanathB
 ms.author: vaangadi
 ms.topic: conceptual
-ms.date: 3/16/2021
+ms.date: 05/27/2021
 ms.custom: devx-track-java
 ---

 # Migrate JBoss EAP applications to JBoss EAP on Azure App Service

-This guide describes what you should be aware of when you want to migrate an existing JBoss EAP application to run on JBoss EAP in an Azure App Service.
+This guide describes what you should be aware of when you want to migrate an existing JBoss EAP application to run on JBoss EAP in an Azure App Service instance.

 ## Pre-migration